 Jasmine plants are relatively low-maintenance when it comes to their water requirements.
 They need little water in the period after their blooms decline (which is usually in early winter as well as early spring) but benefit from a moist growing environment throughout the rest of the year.
 You don’t want the soil to be soggy, but it should be damp to the touch at all times.

 Watering your plant every day but only for a moment is ill-advised.
 This practice, commonly but mistakenly regarded as the “right” way to water by many gardeners, will not allow water to reach the plant’s thirsty roots.
-By reducing the frequency but increasing the intensity of your watering patterns, you will reduce the risk of fungal growth and keep your plant perfectly hydrated.
+By reducing the frequency but increasing the intensity of your watering patterns, you will keep your plant perfectly hydrated.

 In the summer and early fall, you can allow your plant to dry out somewhat between waterings but you should try to keep the soil lightly moist.
 Your plant needs less water in the autumn months and more in the times when it is actively blooming.